 Changing your PCP

 You may change your PCP for any reason, at any time.
-Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP.
-Under certain circumstances, our providers are obligated to continue care after leaving our network.
-For specific details, contact Member Services (phone numbers are printed on the back cover of this booklet).
+Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP in our plan.